Queen Victoria Building Sydney

 • Sydney

 Harry Seidler built this house, his first commission, between 1948 and 1950 for his parents, Rose and Max.
-The ambitious architect came over from New York, where he had been working for Bauhaus guru Marcel Breuer, specifically to build the house; it was the first local instance of ‘mid-century modern’ domestic architecture.
+The ambitious architect came over from New York, where he had been working for Bauhaus guru Marcel Breuer, specifically to build the house.
+It was the most talked about house at that time and the first local instance of mid-century modern architecture.
 The house is a flat single-storey box resting on a smaller box, with a section cut out to form a sun deck and floor-to-ceiling windows.
-The original 1950s colour scheme has been restored, and the furnishings are by important post-war designers such as Charles Eames and Eero Saarinen.
-Max and Rose Seidler lived in the house until 1967; it’s now run by Sydney Living Museums, and open to the public every Sunday.
-71 Clissold Rd, Wahroonga 2076.
+The original 1950s colour scheme has been restored and the furnishings are by important post-war designers such as Charles Eames and Eero Saarinen.
+Max and Rose Seidler lived in the house until 1967.

 • Things to do